Unmanned Aerial Vehicle Path Planning for Traffic Estimation and Detection of Non-Recurrent Congestion: Traffic State Parameter Estimation under Non-Recurrent Congestion

+The dual EnKF is composed of two separate ensemble Kalman filters for traffic densities and parameters (free flow speed and critical density) working in parallel.
+Each EnKF is a stochastic filter that propagates ensemble members (samples) representing the state statistics \citep{evensen2003, evensen2009,blandin2012}.
+The filters interact by recursively feeding best estimates into each other at every update step.
+In particular, the updated parameters are used to adjust the forward model of the traffic densities EnKF; similarly, the resulting traffic state estimates inform subsequent parameter updates.
+In each filter, the ensemble mean is the best estimate on the true traffic/parameter state and the ensemble covariance corresponds to the error on the ensemble mean \citep{evensen2003, evensen2009}.

+As a model-based estimation technique, the dual EnKF is limited by the accuracy of the traffic model in reflecting driver behavior and traffic dynamics.
+We use a triangular flow-density relationship that disregards driver heterogeneity and car-following behavior.
+This simple representation of traffic dynamics enables efficient prediction of traffic densities in the EnKF procedure.

+The traffic state is represented by densities $\rho(x,t)$ propagated forward using the cell transmission model.
+The incident severity is represented by the free flow speed $u_{f}$ and critical density $\rho_{cr}$ parameters at incident prone locations.
+The $u_{f}$ parameters are propagated forward using a random walk.
+On the other hand, the $\rho_{cr}$ parameters are updated based on corresponding $u_{f}$ updates; this parameter update procedure aims to maintain a monotonic relationship between parameters ($u_{f}$ and $\rho_{cr}$) and speed-density observations.
+Equivalently, we can propagate $\rho_{cr}$ using a random walk and update $u_{f}$ based on the corresponding $\rho_{cr}$ updates.
+We consider that the traffic state is directly observed using loop detector density measurements.
+We also consider that, for the given best estimate on traffic densities, the incident parameters are observed using less frequent speed measurements.

-While alternative optimization methods could be used to freely specify the estimation objectives \cite{canepa2017}, the dual EnKF is a variance minimizing scheme that enables efficient updating of Gaussian covariance matrices which we exploit for drone path planning.
-In addition, compared to methods that estimate the most likely traffic model, the dual EnKF uses continuous incident parameters and is thus not limited to a specified set of incident severity levels.
-Importantly, this allows us to estimate any reduction in capacity that results from non-recurrent congestion instead of restricting our analysis to specific forms of disruptions.
+While alternative optimization methods could be used to specify the estimation objectives \citep{canepa2017}, the dual EnKF is a variance-minimizing scheme that enables efficient updating of Gaussian covariance matrices.
+In addition, compared to methods that estimate the most likely traffic model \citep{willsky1980, wang2016, wang2016a}, the dual EnKF uses continuous variables for incident parameters; thus, the dual EnKF estimates are not limited to a predefined set of incident severity levels.